BeSpunky/angular-zen/wiki/Modules/UniversalModule/Platform-Directives.md

 # Usage
 Import the `UniversalModule` and place the directives in your template.

 The supported directives may be added to any element or component in your template.
-For example:
+The following example will only render the `<div>` element on browser platforms:
 ```html
 <div class="heavy-data-list" *browserOnly>...</div>
 ```

-Will only render the `<div>` element on browser platforms.

 > Remember: These directives are structural directives.
 If you need to control the rendering of an element which already has an asterisk directive (*ngIf, *ngFor, etc.)  you will need to wrap your element with an `<ng-container>` and place the directive on the container:
 > ```html